Different Types of Cleaning Procedures in Hotel Housekeeping

 What is the process of Stripping?

-A strong stripping agent, a coarse pad or brush, hot water, & intensive labour make stripping a costly, time – consuming, & sometimes an even hazardous process, which should be used only when no other process will achieve the desired results.
+- A strong stripping agent, a coarse pad or brush, hot water, & intensive labor make stripping a costly, time–consuming, & sometimes even hazardous process, which should be used only when no other process will achieve the desired results.

 What are the Equipment & agents required for Stripping?